The EIDA Federator provides a single, unified access point to the

 minutes, depending on available caches and the background work load of the

-does not support restricted datasets: the federator does
+does not support access to restricted datasets: the

-not support authentication by tokens, for these requests, the recommended
+Federator does not support authentication by tokens, for these requests, the

 The error codes defined for FDSN web services are poor in describing the